 These mini pies are perfect for holiday gatherings, parties, or anytime you want to wow your guests with a homemade treat that's both elegant and delicious.

-These pies are everything you love about pecan pie but in a bite-sized package.
-The tender, buttery crust, based on my go-to sweet tart dough recipe, holds a gooey filling of chocolate and chopped pecans.
+These pies are everything you love about pecan pie in a bite-size package.
+The tender, buttery crust is based on my go-to sweet tart dough, a proper pâte sucrée, and it holds a gooey filling of chocolate and chopped pecans.
+Baked in a muffin tin, each one comes out like a little pecan tartlet.

 Not only do these mini pies look beautiful on a dessert tray, but their individual size also means there's no slicing involved, making them perfect for serving a crowd during a busy Thanksgiving gathering.